 The News Roundup – Domestic

-President Joe Biden signed the Inflation Reduction Act Tuesday.
-Gallup polling from July shows inflation is the biggestproblem Americans are worried about at the moment.
+Florida Gov. Ron DeSantis won his primary this week after attacking the “mainstream media” in an ad styled after the “Top Gun” franchise.

-CDC Director RochelleWalenskyannouncedthe organization was hitting reset after falling short in its response to COVID-19.
-The CDC also announced a new strategy in its distribution and dosage of the monkeypoxvaccine.
+Dr. Anthony Fauci is stepping down from his post as director of the National Institute of Allergy and Infectious Diseases this December.
+He will also leave his role as chief medical advisor to President Biden.

-We cover the most important stories from around the nation on the domestic portion of the News Roundup.
+We cover the most important stories from across the nation on the domestic portion of the News Roundup.

 Copyright 2022 WAMU 88.5